-Twenty-three years ago today, Nirvana frontman Kurt Cobain shocked the world with his suicide.
+Twenty-four years ago today, Nirvana frontman Kurt Cobain shocked the world with his suicide.
 It's been well documented that Kurt struggled with the pressures of fame, and the expectations of being dubbed "the voice of a generation," but few would dispute he was exactly that.
 Through his guitar, his songwriting, his public persona and even his sudden death, he shifted the flow of popular culture.

 So how has the world changed since Kurt shook arenas and dorm rooms alike with his distinct sound and raw emotions?
 Here's a look how the music icon continues to make his mark a generation later: